 Sango Sands is the most north westerly village on mainland Scotland, making it understandably far from large towns and cities.
 It is 104miles (167km) from inverness.
 The closest town would be Thurso which is 70 miles (113km) away at the top of the A9

 Situated on A838.
-Follow road to beach, situated in village centre beside Tourist Information Centre and car park.
+Follow road to beach, situated in village centre beside shop and car park.

 Water quality information